New video surfaces of the Mexican president's brother taking piles of money | ExBulletin

 Latinus added that the money was never reported to election authorities by Morena, and could constitute a breach of campaign finance.

-The man in the video giving cash to the president’s younger brother is David Leon, a political operative who served as an adviser to Lopez Obrador before running Mexico ‘s civil defense agency.
+The man in the video who gives the younger brother to the presidents is David Leon, a political operative who served as Lopez Obrador’s adviser before running Mexico’s civil defense agency.
 He resigned from the government last August.

 The president’s spokesman did not immediately respond to a request for comment.